onosproject/onos-config/docs/README.md

   configuration specifications into lower-level (device-specific) operations

 ## Key Tenets
-* Principal northbound API for the subsystem will be gNMI and gNOI.
+* Principal northbound API for the subsystem will be gNMI.
    * These interfaces are already accepted standards and are well-defined, low-profile interfaces with support for transaction semantics.
    * YANG models that will be exposed as part of the NB API are yet to be determined (or defined).